The Afikomen Project

 The Afikomen Project is the first widespread foraging training initiative in the world.
 It is based on the well-known proverb, “give people fish and they eat for a day; teach them to fish, and they eat for a lifetime.”
 We believe that being able to feed yourself from nature is, as much as math and literacy, a basic skill.
-By teaching children to forage “for food and profit,” we are promoting national food security and establishing sustainable local economies in the process.
+By teaching children to forage “for food and profit,” we are promoting national food security and establishing sustainable local economies at the same time.

 The Afikomen Project’s pilot city is Asheville, North Carolina.
 Asheville is situated in The Katuah Bioregion, the richest temperate ecosystem on earth.
 With over one hundred common local wild edibles, all free for the taking, Asheville sits in a veritable “Garden of Eden.”
 Yet Asheville also has the third worst hunger problem in the country.
 The Afikomen Project addresses this incongruity with an obvious, permanent solution: by empowering local families to feed and fend for themselves.

-The Afikomen Project's initial market is The Asheville Wild Foods Market.
-The market sells wholesale to over 75 restaurants and retail to the general public.
+The Afikomen Project’s initial market is The Asheville Wild Foods Market.
+The market sells wholesale to over 75 restaurants and retail to the general public through our tailgate outlet.

 The Afikomen Project is endorsed by: